ros-wg-delib/rl_deliberation/slides/main.md

 ![TensorBoard](media/tensorboard.png){width=200px}

-# Evaluating Your Trained Agent
+# Exercise 3: Evaluating Your Trained Agent

 Once you have your trained model, you can evaluate it against the simulator.